purvesh7932/weather-forecast/README.md

 You need to setup on your php wamp/xammp server weather api souce code

+## How to open import database

+Please refer this link  `https://help.one.com/hc/en-us/articles/115005588189-How-do-I-import-a-database-to-phpMyAdmin-`

 ## Environment Setting

 Path of environment file `weather-forecast\src\environments\environment.ts`